cellml/libcellml/docs/tutorials/tutorial1/tutorial1_py.rst

 ..  _tutorial1_py:

 ================================================================
-Tutorial 1 Python instructions: Reading and writing CellML files
+Tutorial 1 Python: Reading and writing CellML files
 ================================================================

 For overview, please see the :ref:`Tutorial 1 overview page<tutorial1>`.